Taxation (International and Other Provisions) Act 2010

 Offshore Funds

-It grants the Treasury power to make regulations regarding the tax treatment of participants in offshore funds.
+The Act grants the Treasury the power to make regulations governing the tax treatment of participants in offshore funds, aiming to address potential tax avoidance risks associated with these entities.

 Amendments and Relocations